-Much as we love the organic nature of documentary and lifestyle portraits, there’s beauty in the simplicity of an uncluttered studio portrait which highlights our subject so powerfully.
-That said you don’t need a studio to take beautiful, simple studio portraits easily at home.
+Much as we love the organic nature of documentary and lifestyle portraits, there’s beauty in the simplicity of uncluttered studio portraits, which highlight our subjects so powerfully.
+That said, you don’t need a studio to take beautiful, simple studio portraits easily at home.

 So today’s highlights reel is a collection of studio portraits taken by our Grads at home, and we’ve included some tips to help you take your own!

-Light has to be first because it’s the holy grail of beautiful portraits.
+Light has to be first because it’s the holy grail of beautiful studio portraits and not only.
 Numero uno priority.
-It doesn’t matter how gorgeous your location, or how fancy your camera, or how stunning your subject… if you don’t have good light, you’re on the back foot from the get go.
-And you can’t fix bad light in editing, despite how clever some editing programs are… get it right in camera and then any editing you do will create magic on a strong foundation.
+It doesn’t matter how gorgeous your location, how fancy your camera, or how stunning your subject…if you don’t have good light, you’re on the back foot from the get-go.
+And you can’t fix bad light in editing, despite how clever some editing programs are…get it right in camera and then any editing you do will create magic on a strong foundation.

-So look for a location with soft light coming through a window situated at at 45-90 degree angle in relation to your subject.
+So look for a location with soft light coming through a window situated at a 45-90 degree angle in relation to your subject.
 Soft light is flattering and will wrap around your subject gently.
-If you see a hard line between the light and shadow, and really bright patches of light on their face, this is hard light and it’s unflattering and quite jarring to look at.
-You can see in the image below the light is soft, and the graduations between light and shadows is gentle.
+If you see a hard line between the light and shadow, and really bright patches of light on their face, this is hard light — unflattering and quite jarring to look at.
+You can see in the image below the light is soft, and the graduations between light and shadows are gentle.

 You can create a more dramatic look using natural light.
-Look for soft window light and position your subject in the same way we mentioned above.
+Look for soft window light, and position your subject in the same way we mentioned above.
 But look for a location that has darker surroundings in the room.
-So the only difference between the two images is the image above was shot in a room that had more natural light all around.
-In the image below, the area on her right has less light or a more low key quality of light.
-This renders the highlights a little darker and the shadows even darker, but the graduations between the two is still gentle.
+So the only difference between the two images is the image above was shot in a room with more natural light.
+In the image below, the area on her right has less light or a more low-key quality of light.
+This renders the highlights a little darker and the shadows even darker — but the graduations between the two are still gentle.

 Related: Dramatic Natural Light Portraits

 Who doesn’t have a plain wall?
-This is the easiest way to capture a studio portrait at home!
-Situate them at least a couple of feet forward of the wall so that it blurs a little and this will create some separation and make your subject pop.
+This is the easiest way to capture studio portraits at home!
+Situate them at least a couple of feet forward of the wall so that it blurs a little.
+This will create some separation and make your subject pop.

 That said, if you have clutter you can move, do it!
-Have you ever seen a professional studio portrait with stray toys, someone’s shoes and this morning’s breakfast dishes in the background?
-Of course not, because nothing ruins a shot more than objects in the background which force your subject to compete for the viewer’s attention!
+Have you ever seen professional studio portraits with stray toys, someone’s shoes, and this morning’s breakfast dishes in the background?
+Of course not, because nothing ruins a shot more than objects in the background, forcing your subject to compete for the viewer’s attention!

-You might think this belongs in composition not locations.
+You might think this belongs in a composition, not a location.
 But getting in close is a great workaround if you simply don’t have good light in a good location.
-That said, there are other workarounds so that you don’t have to take every single shot this close.
-But when it comes to kids often the opportunity to grab a beautiful portrait is presented to us unexpectedly and it’s blink or you miss it!
+That said, there are other workarounds, so you don’t have to take every single shot this close.
+But when it comes to kids, often the opportunity to grab a beautiful portrait is presented to us unexpectedly — and it’s blink, or you miss it!

 Related: Tricks To Get Natural Smiles from Kids